Patch of Invisibility: Naturalistic Physical Black-Box Adversarial Attacks on Object Detectors: Experiments and Results

 \subsection{Experimental setup}

 The experiments were performed using the Adam \citep{kingma2014adam} optimizer, with a learning rate of $0.02$ and $\beta_1=0.5, \beta_2=0.999$.
+The optimization process involved populating the gradients through our evolutionary algorithm.
 If the changes in losses remain below $1e-4$ for at least 50 epochs, we reduce the learning rate, following \citep{hu2021naturalistic}.
 Our generator consists of BigGAN2 \citep{brock2018large} (with frozen weights), which has been pretrained on the ImageNet dataset, with a latent vector of size $120$, and $128 \times 128$ output resolution.
 As the BigGAN generator is class-conditional, the generated patch can be guaranteed to belong to a specific class.
-We used two different object detectors---Tiny-YOLOv3 and Tiny-YOLOv4 \citep{redmon2016you}, trained on the COCO dataset \citep{lin2014microsoft}--with an input resolution of $416 \times 416$.
-We chose these faster, memory-efficient models so as to be able to conduct far more experiments.
+We used five different object detectors---Tiny-YOLOv3 \citep{redmon2018yolov3}, Tiny-YOLOv4 \citep{bochkovskiy2020yolov4}, YOLOv5s \citep{Jocher_YOLOv5_by_Ultralytics_2020} \citep{redmon2016you,terven2304comprehensive}, SSD-L \citep{howard2019searching,sandler2018mobilenetv2} and L-DETR \citep{li2023lite} trained on the COCO dataset \citep{lin2014microsoft}---with an input resolution of $416 \times 416$.
+We chose these faster, memory-efficient models so as to be able to conduct more experiments.
+Moreover, these models represent architectures that are predominantly deployed on edge hardware and widely utilized in production environments \citep{feng2022benchmark,ali2021face,gupta2022edge}, thereby enhancing the practical relevance and realism of the experiments conducted.
 For each of the detected bounding boxes, we placed an adversarial patch of size $25\%$ of the bounding box.
+We adopt the method proposed by \citet{hu2021naturalistic} and generate a mask encompassing the clothing region for each individual, onto which we position our adversarial patch.

+In our case, we evaluated the Average Precision (AP) specifically for the person class.
+The mean average precision (mAP) is defined as:

+where \( N \) is the number of object classes and \(\text{AP}(k)\) is the average precision for class \( k \).
+The average precision for a single class is computed as:

+where \( \text{n} \) is the number of objects for class \( k \), \( P(i) \) is the precision at the \( i \)-th object, according to a specific Intersection over Union (IoU) threshold.
+For this calculation, we set the IoU threshold to 0.5.

+The AP values of all experiments are shown in \autoref{table:mAPall} (for reference we also show no-attack values).